Hands on Kirkwood

 All of us have heard the statement, "It is better to give than to receive."Most of us believe this statement, and Hands On Kirkwood provides an easy opportunity to be involved.
 It is a simple way - as a group or individual - to serve others in need.

 Churches, local organizations, and individuals work together to connect volunteers to various projects and community needs.
 The HOK leadership team secures projects, enlists project leaders, promotes the event, and registers volunteers.
 Volunteers are recruited through partner churches and organizations but any individual can sing-up to serve.

-Hands on Kirkwood brings together people in order to serve our community together.
+Hands On Kirkwood brings together people in order to serve our community together.
 Many are driven by their faith and desire to help others.
-No matter the reason, as we serve together HOK hopes to cultivate a spirit of community cooperation and unity.
+No matter the reason, as we serve together HOK hope to cultivate a spirit of community, cooperation, and unity.

 Hands on Kirkwood (HOK) began as a local mission initiative of Kirkwood Baptist Church (KBC) in 2007.
 KBC wanted to move outside the safe walls of their sanctuaries and into the community to serve their neighbors, much as Jesus did.
 KBC began with the question, “In our community, when people say Kirkwood Baptist Church, what comes to mind.”
 Whatever the answers, we knew there was more we could do and more we were called to do.